Microphysical Impacts to Landfalling Hurricanes

 I investigate the dependencies of flooding on ice particles in clouds by focusing my current research on the case study of Hurricane Florence (2018), which had a long-lasting period offshore of North Carolina before making landfall on 14 September.
 Not eager to leave the Carolinas, Florence caused large flooding, with a record of almost 36 inches in Elizabethtown.
 In the Figure below, we can see the simulation as Florence is making landfall in the Carolinas.
 Specifically, the figure is a 2-hour time composite of reflectivity, taken from the 3-km altitude in the model.

-To date, my Hurricane Florence simulations have been tested with three different microphysical schemes and produce a range of total rainfall between 30 and 50 inches.
+To date, my Hurricane Florence simulations have been tested with three different microphysical schemes and produce a range of total simulated rainfall between 40 and 50 inches.
 Of the three schemes, one distributes particles throughout the simulated hurricane’s outer rainbands, while the other two retain more precipitation within their stormiest inner cores.
-The scheme with greater particle distribution tends to bulk precipitation closer to the Carolina coastline (more flooding nearest the shore), while the other two microphysics schemes spread heavier precipitation further inland.
+The two figures below show the differences in total rainfall totals for two of the microphysical schemes (Morrison, top and Thompson, bottom).
+Not only does one (Morrison, top) produce more rainfall in a broader region, but it also predicts the highest flooding (dark green) in a larger area near the North Carolina / South Carolina border (south of the region where the highest flooding was recorded near Elizabethtown).